-First proposed by Kevin Ashton in 1999 [4], the Internet of Things (IoT) is a rapidly evolving paradigm in smart environments.
-IoT involves various objects such as sensors and actuators, which are uniquely identifiable and capable of interacting with each other [5].
-Such interactions involve the sending and receiving of messages of both physical and virtual objects with uniques IDs, thus forming a network environment of integrated things [27].
-Essentially, IoT combines network communication and computation, allowing interconnected devices to gather, exchange, process, and consume data in a given environment [28].
+First proposed by Kevin Ashton in 1999 [4], the Internet of Things (IoT) is a rapidly evolving paradigm.
+It involves various objects, like sensors and actuators, which are uniquely identifiable and capable of interacting with each other [5].
+Such interactions require the sending and receiving of messages of both physical and virtual objects, thus forming a network of integrated things [29].
+Essentially, IoT combines network communication and computation, allowing interconnected devices to gather, exchange, process, and consume data in a given environment [30].

-IoT devices, often referred to as 'things,' are the end nodes in IoT networks, situated in the real world to gather data and manipulate the environment.
-These devices can be categorized in a simplified manner as sensors, which measure and transform physical parameters like temperature into electrical signals, and actuators, which perform actions such as controlling motors based on the signals [14, 41].
-Additionally, complex devices like single-board computers (e.g., Raspberry Pi, Arduino) can also be considered IoT devices in a more holistic view [44].
-Communication among IoT devices is facilitated by various technologies including Wi-Fi for high-speed local connections, Bluetooth for short-range communication, LTE for long-distance wireless communication, and ZigBee for low-data-rate and high-reliability applications.
-Other technologies include RFID for peer-to-peer connections, NFC for short-range communication, and MQTT for lightweight, topic-based publish/subscribe communication [16, 43].
+IoT devices, often referred to as 'things,' are the end nodes in IoT networks situated in the real world to gather data and manipulate the environment.
+These devices can be categorized in a simplified manner as sensors, which measure and transform physical parameters like temperature into electrical signals, and actuators, which perform actions such as controlling motors based on the signals [15, 43].
+Additionally, complex devices like single-board computers (e.g., Raspberry Pi, Arduino) can also be considered IoT devices in a more holistic view [46].
+Communication among IoT devices is facilitated by various technologies, including Wi-Fi for high-speed local connections, Bluetooth for short-range communication, LTE for long-distance wireless communication, and ZigBee for low-data-rate and high-reliability applications.
+Other technologies include RFID for peer-to-peer connections, NFC for short-range communication, and MQTT for lightweight, topic-based publish/subscribe communication [17, 45].

-In the complex IoT landscape, managing diverse devices and data streams requires a centralized infrastructure often referred to as IoT Platform.
-An IoT Platform, or IoT middleware, acts as an integration layer [36], creating a Digital Twin of physical devices to mimic and control them in real-time [42].
-This central management enables efficient device handling, monitoring, analysis, and optimization of IoT deployments through HTTP-based REST APIs [11].
-Integrating a device with an IoT platform involves establishing its representation within the platform, facilitating real-time data exchange between the physical device and its virtual counterpart (often referred to as 'item').
-This integration follows various data exchange models, such as the publish model for real-time sensor data reception, the publisher-subscribe model for storing and accessing data via a message broker, and the polling model for interval-based data requests [9].
-The primary advantage of IoT platforms lies in automating the respective IoT environment through self-defined rules that trigger specific actions autonomously, thereby enabling users to tailor the behavior of their IoT deployments to suit specific requirements [9, 11].
+In the complex IoT landscape, managing diverse devices and data streams requires a centralized infrastructure, often referred to as IoT Platform.
+An IoT platform, or IoT middleware, acts as an integration layer [38], creating a digital model1 of physical devices to mimic and control them in real-time [44].
+This central management enables efficient device handling, monitoring, and analysis of IoT deployments through HTTP-based REST APIs [12].
+Integrating a device with an IoT platform involves establishing its representation to enable real-time data exchange between the physical device and its virtual counterpart (often referred to as item).
+This integration follows various data exchange models, such as the publish model for real-time sensor data reception, the publisher-subscribe model for storing and accessing data via a message broker, and the polling model for interval-based data requests [10].
+The main advantage of IoT platforms lies in automating the given environment by defining rules that trigger associated actions, thereby enabling users to tailor the behavior of IoT deployments to suit specific requirements [10, 12].